(2 min 30 seconds to read)

 Then I really laughed at those who reacted to these dramatists on the fringe.
 The reactionaries on twitter and youtube who amplified and contested every emotional outburst from social justice warrior and libertarian alike, whether the post deserved attention or not.

-The 24 hours news cycle that needed to be filled by CNN and FOX and other big media networks was now being filled by the citizens, and our feelings were saturating the digital feeds.
+The 24 hours news cycle that needed to be filled by CNN and FOX and other big media networks was no longer.
+You and me, our posts, podcasts, and tweets, were filling it now, with our feelings saturating the digital space.

 And so now I wonder who out there doesn’t have a camp.
 Is there anyone left who won’t outright dismiss a statement coming from “the other side”?
 Have we become so emotionally charged, so easily led, that we cannot be allowed to have meaningful influence of government?